MateoLiberatore/MateoLiberatore/README.md

 - 🔭 I’m currently working in my final career projects

-- 🌱 I’m currently Working on a Data Science project (soon I will upload a repo. with it)

-- 🤝 I’m available to work.
+- 🤝 Allways available to work.

-- 🌱 I’m currently learning more about front-end (REACT & VITE) to make a full-stack project
+- 🌱 I’m currently learning more about front-end (REACT & VITE) and Tailwind CSS for being able to create end-to-end projects

 - 📝 I regularly consult Python manuals to deepen my knowledge